-To provide fair, groundbreaking news coverage that illuminates issues affecting Minnesota immigrants and refugees and to chronicle how these communities are changing and redefining what it means to be a Minnesotan.
+To provide fair, groundbreaking news coverage that illuminates issues affecting Minnesota immigrants and communities of color and to chronicle how these communities are changing and redefining what it means to be a Minnesotan.

-To become an indispensable and the most trusted source of news and information about immigrants and refugees in Minnesota.
+To become an indispensable and trusted source of news and information for immigrants and communities of color in Minnesota.

 Sahan Journal editorial policy

 We subscribe to standards of editorial independence adopted by the Institute for Nonprofit News: